komputing/FaucETH/README.md

 # What

 This faucet uses hCaptcha instead of reCaptcha to not feed the google.
+You can deeplink to a cain with the url parameter `chain` that contains a chain-id.
+And you can pass an address with a url parameter `address` that will then be pre-filled.

-# How
+# Run

+## via docker

+`docker run -p 8080:8080 ghcr.io/komputing/fauceth:release`

+## via distribution

-Either download the tar from the release then run:
+Either download the tar from the release then after untar run:

 `./bin/fauceth`